fl4p/batmon-mp/README.md

 Then reset the board and it should connect.
 See REPL for any errors.

 This project is heavily WIP.

+## Data Logging

+Using an optimized time series storage engine, the program records the following battery data:

+* timestamp (uint16)
+* voltage (float16)
+* current (float16)
+* temperature (uint8)
+* soc (uint8)
+* min cell voltage in mV (uint16)
+* max cell voltage in mV (uint16)
+* index of min & max cell (uint8)

+The resulting data frame has 13 bytes.
+The sampling rate slows down when current is close to zero and will increase with rising current or if voltage or soc reported by the BMS change significantly.
+If the database file reaches a certain size (~256kB) it is compressed and the program creates a new storage files (sharding).
+You can copy these shards any time from the device.
+With a 2 MB flash memory, it can capture up to 1 year of battery data.
+This strongly depends on battery usage.

+With an ESP32 you'll get a battery logger for just about $2.

 # Dev Notes